Selling an Oklahoma Home: What Are My Disclosure Obligations?

 Disclosure Laws in Oklahoma for Home Sales

 As a seller, you should familiarize yourself with 60 Okla.
-Stat. § 833, also known as the Residential Property Condition Disclosure Act.
-It says that Oklahoma property sellers must deliver to the purchaser either a "disclaimer statement" (indicating that you won't be making disclosures) or a "property condition disclosure statement," which lists defects.
+Stat. § 833 (2003), also known as the Residential Property Condition Disclosure Act.
+It says that Oklahoma property sellers must deliver to the purchaser either a "disclaimer statement" (indicating that you have never lived on the property and don't know of any defects, therefore won't be making disclosures) or a "property condition disclosure statement," which does list material defects, hazards, and more.

 The statute defines a defect as any "condition, malfunction, or problem that would have a materially adverse effect on the monetary value of the property" or that would "impair the health or safety" of its future occupants.
 60 Okla.
 Stat. § 832.

-You might, for example, be eligible to use a disclosure statement if you bought a parcel of land or home purely as an investment or inherited it, but don't know the property intimately enough to be able to identify any physical issues one way or the other.
+You might, for example, be eligible to use a disclosure statement if you bought a parcel of land or home purely as an investment or you inherited it, but don't know the property intimately enough to be able to identify any physical or related issues one way or the other.

-A disclaimer puts the buyer on notice that it is his or her responsibility to conduct a thorough inspection.
+A disclaimer puts homebuyers on notice that it's their responsibility to conduct a thorough inspection.
 Oklahoma's Real Estate Commission offers a simple, one-page Disclaimer Statement on its website.
-Both you and the buyer must sign the form, acknowledging that you have given it and that the buyer has received it (and you should each retain a copy!).
+Both you and the property buyer must sign the form, acknowledging that you have given it and that the buyer has received it.
+(And you should each retain a copy!)

 Who Must Fill Out an Oklahoma Disclosure Statement

-Most sellers of real estate have lived on the property.
-In that case, you must fill out a Disclosure Statement (also written by Oklahoma's Real Estate Commission).
-The disclosure statute is specific about what information must be included on the form, specifically whether the following items are in normal working order to the extent of the seller's knowledge:
+Most sellers of real estate in Oklahoma have lived on the property.
+In such a case, you will need to fill out a Disclosure Statement (also written by Oklahoma's Real Estate Commission).
+The disclosure statute is specific about what information must be included on the form, specifically whether the following items are in normal working order, to the extent of the seller's knowledge:

 • water and sewer systems